Content Navigation

 Both spouses 65 or older and blind

 *Only if married filing jointly.
-If married filing separately, these
+If married filing separately, these amounts do not apply.

-itemizes on a separate return, or (b) you were a
+Your standard deduction is zero if (a) your spouse ! itemizes on a separate return, or (b) you were a

-dual-status alien and you do not elect to be taxed
+CAUTION dual-status alien and you do not elect to be taxed as a resident alien for 2025.

 Social security tax.
-For 2020, the maximum amount of earned income (wages and net earnings from self-employment) subject to the social security tax is $137,700.
+For 2025, the maximum amount of earned income (wages and net earnings from self-employment) subject to the social security tax is $176,100.

 Adoption credit or exclusion.
-For 2020, the maximum adoption credit or exclusion for employer-provided adoption benefits has increased to $14,300 In order to claim either the credit or exclusion, your modified adjusted gross income must be less than $254,520.
+For 2025, the maximum adoption credit or exclusion for employer-provided adoption benefits has increased to $17,280.
+In order to

 Reminders

 Advance payments of the premium tax credit.
 If you buy health care insurance through the Health Insurance Marketplace, you may be eligible for advance payments of the premium tax credit to help pay for your insurance coverage.
 Receiving too little or too much in advance will affect your refund or balance due.
 Promptly report changes in your income or family size to your Marketplace.
-See Form 8962 and its Instructions for more information.
+See Form 8962 and its instructions for more information.

 How To Figure Your Estimated Tax